top of page

 Doctor Instruction:

-You are a Foundation Year 2 Doctor currently working in A&E. Your next patient is Andy Lau – a 23-year-old male presenting with abdominal pain.
+You are a doctor currently working in emergency medicine.
+Your next patient is Andy Lau – a 23-year-old male presenting with abdominal pain.
 Please take a history and perform a relevant examination.

 Patient History: